lab-cosmo/chemiscope/docs/src/getting-started/input.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Required.
 Contains all atomic configurations in your dataset.
 In the most common use
-case, it is automatically converted internally from the list of ``ASE.Atoms`` object.
-In
+case, it is automatically converted internally from a list of ``ASE.Atoms`` objects.
-details, each structure is defined as an object with the following fields:
+Each structure is represented as an object with the following fields:

 .. list-table:: Structure fields
    :header-rows: 1